honda0306/CalendarWeekendProject/README.md

 Since this is a digital calendar it has the ability to have multiple different pictures so a carousel will be used to display this effect above the days/weeks of the month and just underneath the Month.

+The Clear completed and mark shift spots in the design would be the buttons to clear and shift.
+Prev month and next month will also be clickable to change the month if it is desired to make a full calendar and not just one month.
+As this can be a lot, the objective is to use the skills learned this week to design a one month calendar.

 Advanced ideas/features.
 Saving the task on localhost so that refresh allows the data to remain saved.
 A search bar to the left of the calendar that allows for the searching of the task and displays the dates on the sidebar where that task shows up.